sajeetharan/Corona-escape/README.md

-# Corona-escape
-Simple game with Python and Azure Cosmosdb
+# Python + Cosmosdb Game

+### Steps to Run

+Navigate to the folder and run python main.py